Fall Housing for New Students

 - Living in residence offers many benefits and opportunities.
 It is a natural way for students to meet others and be actively involved in campus life.
 Moreover, the residential learning environment and living in community are pivotal experiences in a Westmont education.
 For more information, see Residence Life.

 First-year students are assigned to Page Hall or Clark Hall.
 Page is a first-year only residence hall.
 Clark has about the same number of first-year students as Page, but some of its ten sections are set aside for upper class students.
 Transfers and consortium visitors are assigned to Armington, Clark, Emerson, Van Kampen, or the Ocean View Apartments.

 On-campus residents are required to have a meal plan, and all first-year residents are required to have the Standard plan during the Fall semester.
 First-years may request a smaller plan for the Spring semester.
-Upper class students are assigned the Standard plan unless one of the smaller plans is requested in writing to Housing (email@example.com).
+Upper class students are assigned the Standard plan unless one of the smaller plans is requested in writing to the Housing Director.
 See Meal Plans for more information.

 Housing applications for new students are required in the online process, provided by the Admissons Office, to applicants who have been accepted for enrollment.
-Newly-accepted students submit the online Acceptance of Offer of Admission and the Housing Application to Admissions, with the required deposit in order to confirm their intent to enroll.
+Newly-accepted students submit the online Acceptance of Offer of Admission and the Housing Application to Admissions, with the required enrollment deposit in order to confirm their intent to enroll.